12 Things Your Kids Can Do in Sunset Country

 11. Floatplane & Boat Tours

-A super memorable experience for you and your kids involves going up in a floatplane and seeing Sunset Country from the air.
+A memorable experience for you and your kids involves going up in a floatplane and seeing Sunset Country.
 Your birds-eye view offers diamond blue lakes, one after the other, studded with emerald green trees and countless islands and bays.
 You may get a glimpse of wildlife if you're lucky.
 The same can be said for taking a boat tour.
-Whether it's from the air or from the water, a floatplane or boat tour is something you should consider!
+Whether it's from the air or the water, a float plane or boat tour is something you should consider!

 A flight-seeing tour of Sunset Country is a must-do!